Orthogonal calibration via posterior projections with applications to the Schwarzschild model: Introduction

 In this article, we propose a generalized Bayesian approach for computer code calibration with multivariate output which takes into account identifiability issues pointed out by \cite{tuo2016theoretical}.
-We start from the definition of the optimal calibration parameter as the point in the input space of the computer code that minimizes a certain loss function.
-Following \cite{plumlee2017bayesian}, this identifiability issue can be mitigated by imposing a orthogonality constraint on the bias \change[ab]{functio}{function} with respect to the derivatives of the computer code.
-We first generalize the restrictions on the bias function to the situation where there are multiple potentially correlated outcomes.
-In the univariate outcome case, \cite{plumlee2017bayesian} developed a modified Gaussian process prior on the bias function that respects the orthogonality constraint.
-However, as indicated by other authors \citep{pratola2016bayesian} Gaussian process priors often suffer from scalability issues to big data sets and high-dimensional input spaces.
-The scalability issues are only exacerbated when one has to deal with multivariate covariance functions.
-On the other hand, \add[ab]{while} nonparametric priors such as the BART are highly \change[ab]{scalable although modifications of these prior based on constraints is not entirely straightforward.}{scalable, introducing a priori constraints such as the orthogonality constraint indicated above is not immediate.} To overcome these issues, we propose to posit a unconstrained prior on the bias function and project the obtained posterior on the relevant space. \add[ac]{For inference based on the projected posterior we develop two algorithms for posterior sampling.
+We first generalize the restrictions on the bias function to the situation where there are multiple potentially correlated outcomes compared to the univariate case addressed in \cite{plumlee2017bayesian}.
+We then take a posterior projection approach wherein one is free to specify any nonparametric prior on the bias function \emph{apriori}, and then the posterior is projected onto the relevant space.
+This allows more flexible nonparametric prior specification such as BART \citep{chipman2010bart}, and the projection automatically takes care of the constraints built into the model. \add[ac]{For inference based on the projected posterior we develop two algorithms for posterior sampling.
 The first one is essentially a Hilbert projection on the space of square-integrable functions and the second one borrows inspiration from a projection interpretation of the multivariate Gaussian distribution.
-Numerical experiments in Section \ref{sec:simulations} show superiority of the proposed method both in terms of computational scalability and modeling flexibility.} \change[ac]{The proposed approach}{Indeed, the method} provides a more general framework for orthogonal calibration whereby practitioners are free to choose a nonparametric prior of their own choice; for example deep Gaussian process priors used recently in \cite{marmin2022deep}. \change[ac]{Our approach}{We also note that our approach} is significantly different from a related projection based method by \cite{xie2021bayesian} where the authors consider a Gaussian process prior on the bias function.
-The calibration parameter, defined as the minimizer of an appropriate loss function between the observed data and the computer model is then treated as a functional of the bias function.
-Hence, a prior is induced on the calibration parameter through the Gaussian process prior on the bias function.
-Although this serves the statistical issue of identifiability, properties of the induced prior is less \change[ab]{understood, and thus becomes less appealing for practitioners.}{understood.}\note[ab]{\cred ** Potential reviewers!
-Let's not be too negative. -- AB(1/19)}
+Numerical experiments in Section \ref{sec:simulations} show superiority of the proposed method both in terms of computational scalability and modeling flexibility.}

 \note[ab]{\cred ** Paragraph change. -- AB(1/19)}

 \note[ac]{** commented out the paragraph here and moved its contents to the previous paragraph}